tigerchen52/GLADIS/README.md

 | [AcroBERT](https://zenodo.org/record/7568937#.Y9JiQXaZNPY) | BERT-based model |the first pre-trained language model for general acronym disambiguation|

 ## Usage
 AcroBERT can do end-to-end acronym linking.
-Given a sentence, our framework first recognize acronyms by using [MadDog](https://github.com/amirveyseh/MadDog), and then disambiguate them by using AcroBERT:
+Given a sentence, our framework first recognize acronyms by using [MadDog](https://github.com/amirveyseh/MadDog) (CC BY-NC-SA 4.0), and then disambiguate them by using AcroBERT:

 ```python
 from inference.acrobert important acronym_linker